Sex During the First Trimester – Making Love in Early Pregnancy

-Lying side-by-side with him behind you allows shallow penetration.
+Lying side-by-side in a spooning position allows shallow penetration.

-Sex Positions to Avoid During the First Trimester
+Sex Positions You Should Avoid During the First Trimester

 1. Standing Position

-Both husband and wife stand facing each other.
-The husband carries his wife and she has her arms and legs wrapped around his body.
+The couple stands facing each other.
+The husband lifts his wife up, and she wraps her arms and legs around his body.
 This is a sex position you should avoid as it can exert pressure on the belly.

 2. Missionary Position

-If you are doing it by the missionary position, make sure you place a pillow under your belly, else you might experience tremendous pain.
+If you want to do it in the missionary position, make sure you place a pillow under your belly.

 Note: A lot of people use scented lubricants to make sex better.
-It is best toavoid these during the first trimester as they may harm the lining of the vagina.
+It is best to avoid these during the first trimester as they may cause harm to the lining of the vagina.

-Things To Remember Before Having Sex in the 1st Trimester
+Things to Remember While Having Sex in the First Trimester

-There are a few things you need to keep in mind before having intercourse during first trimester pregnancy.
+There are a few things you need to keep in mind before having intercourse during the first trimester.
+These are:

-- Oral sex during this time is extremely safe.
-Just ensure that your partner doesn’t blow around your genital area as this may cause air embolism (blockage of the blood vessels by an air bubble) which may harm both you and your
+- Ensure your partner doesn’t blow air around your genital area, as this may cause an air embolism (blockage of the blood vessels by an air bubble).

 Sex during pregnancy can be as pleasurable as before.
-You need to exercise caution when you indulge in sexual intercourse so that both you and the baby are safe from any harm.
-It is best to consult a gynaecologist before making this choice to eliminate any chances of complications.
+You need to exercise caution when you indulge in sexual intercourse so that both you and the baby are safe from harm.
+It’s best to consult a gynaecologist to eliminate the chances of complications.

 1. Sex during pregnancy; March of Dimes; https://www.marchofdimes.org/find-support/topics/pregnancy/sex-during-pregnancy